How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #Connection refused error

-A "Connection refused" error would generally indicate that the SSH service is not running on the target server; it can also mean that a firewall rule is blocking the attempt to connect.
+A "Connection refused" error generally indicates that the SSH service is not running on the target server; it can also mean that a firewall rule is blocking the connection attempt.
 First, verify SSH is installed and running:

 If SSH is not running, start it with the command below: